You can’t fix what you can’t measure. (You can’t bill for it very well, either.)

 DeskTime is another basic time-tracking tool that lets managers organize their teams and track their performance without micromanaging.

-The tool helps with employee scheduling, letting you create shifts for staff, manage absences, and track productivity.
+Employee scheduling has always been one of the most time-consuming aspects of my project management role, but this tool helps by letting you create shifts for staff, manage absences, and track productivity.

 Reports provide a top-level view of your working week or month, including detailed insights into who was absent and who spent how much time doing a certain task.